henrikhimself/Docker-SwarmIaC/README.md

 a configuration file.

-Each invocation of the script will tear down all services, undeploy stacks and delete configs/secrets before setting up Docker according to the definition file being used.
+Each invocation of the script will tear down all services, undeploy stacks and delete configs/secrets before setting up Docker to match the definition file being used.

 # Example use:
-./Set-Docker.ps1 -ConfigPath example.host -ConfigFileName Config.json
+./Set-Docker.ps1 -ConfigFilePath ~/iac/example.host/Config.json